 - Limited kitchen

-The S514 was already impressive when it was launched last season, featuring a surprisingly large lounge for such a short motorhome, a Duo-Space washroom with a swinging partition, and a “butterfly bed” that folds in half vertically to give you more room for storing bulky items like bicycles or outdoor furniture in the garage while you are on the move.
+The Chausson S514 was already impressive when it was launched in 2022, featuring a surprisingly large lounge for such a short motorhome, a Duo-Space washroom with a swinging partition, and a “butterfly bed” that folds in half vertically to give you more room for storing bulky items like bicycles or outdoor furniture in the garage while you are on the move.

-This season, however, it comes fresh with a unique grey exterior and black alloy wheels.
-There’s been a slight tweak in the front lounge to provide even more seating space too.
+The 2023 season, however, saw it come with a unique grey exterior and black alloy wheels.
+There’s been a slight tweak in the front lounge to provide even more seating space too, despite this being a small motorhome.
 It should really make the van stand out, either in the many more places you will be able to park it thanks to its size.

 Full review: Chausson S514 Sport Line